michaeltconnelly/EAPSI_Pocillopora_AxH/README.md

 Unix bash scripts for analysis of coral RNAseq data on the University of Miami's Pegasus computing cluster are contained within the directory bash/rnaseq/.

-'verbatim code chunk for RNAseq'
+`verbatim code chunk for RNAseq`

 Scripts for analysis of bacteria 16S sequences using QIIME2 on a local machine are contained within bash/qiime2.

-'source activate qiime2-2019.10
+`source activate qiime2-2019.10
-bash ./bash/qiime2/all_start_qiime2.sh'
+bash ./bash/qiime2/all_start_qiime2.sh`